Update: April 26th, 2017: Amigoe needs a little help, to enable him to exhibit his work in Belgium

-A short video portrait shot in The Gambia, of Togolese painter Amigoe Dieudonné, who has travelled for over thirteen years around West Africa in his wheelchair, stopping along the way to create extensive bodies of work, which he exhibits and sells to be able to continue his odyssey.
+A short video portrait shot in The Gambia, of Togolese painter Amigoe Dieudonné, who has traveled for over thirteen years around West Africa in his wheelchair, stopping along the way to create extensive bodies of work, which he exhibits and sells to be able to continue his odyssey.

 We met Amigo, last year, whilst living in The Gambia, West Africa, at the opening night of our Photos Tell Stories – ‘The Gambia by Gambians‘ – exhibition.
 He asked us if we would film a short bio, to enable him to approach potential clients and galleries.